 The Professional Framework for Advanced Practice in Social Care Services is suitable primarily for applicants who have substantial experience in the sector.
 They must be currently operating at least at a level 3 job grade undertaking considerable complex work or working autonomously and are seeking to improve their progression opportunities and assist with the succession planning for managers within their employment situation.
-Their employers must be supportive of them developing a senior practitioner role and undertaking additional responsibilities and activities.
+Their employers must be supportive of them developing an advanced practitioner role and undertaking additional responsibilities and activities.
+To complete the framework they must be undertaking managerial responsibilities on a regular basis.